Frequently Asked Questions

 Simply download the sign up form from our website, choose your payment option and mail in the form with a check made payable to Hesperides Organica.

 We feel that everyone should have access or healthy food!
 So, if you're interested in joining and need a more flexible payment plan, just ask!

 Do you take credit cards or paypal?

 We avoid anything and everything corporate and multinational like the plague.
 We do like cash!
-And will also accept gold or silver, just not your first born.

 How do I know what I'll be getting each week?